scrouzet/classifyEEG/README.md

 Using it with another classification toolbox than LIBLINEAR would only require a few modifications in the classification.m function.

 # TODO LIST:
-- []example script to check that sufficient number of training example decoding accuracy function of nb of training example
+- []example script to check that sufficient number of training example - decoding accuracy function of nb of training example
 - []finish the tutorial
-- []function to determine
+- []function to determine minimal and best decoding latencies
-	- []minimal decoding latency
-	- []best decoding latency
 - [] include the computing of shuffled labels
 - []function to add selectivity bar on top of a decoding accuracy curve